-To balance the performance versus power usage, computers must be able to use the right graphics option for every app and game you run.
+To balance performance versus power usage, computers must be able to use the right graphics option for every app and game you run.
 If the integrated graphics is powerful enough for Paint 3D, that is what your computer should use.
 However, if you want to play the latest 3D video game on Steam, it should switch to using the much more powerful Nvidia or AMD video card.

 Usually, the switch between the two graphics options is done automatically by your graphics drivers.
-However, sometimes, you might want to specify yourself whether an app or game should use the integrated graphics or the discrete video card on your computer.
+However, sometimes, you might want to specify by yourself whether an app or game should use the integrated graphics or the discrete video card on your computer.

 In the Settings app, click or tap on System.